Russell-Shean/bigfoot_sightings/README.md

 If you don't have docker on your computer, you can also run the container on this online sandbox: https://labs.play-with-docker.com/

 # File organization
-The `app.R` file is divided into three main parts:
-1. <strong>Pre-processing</strong>: This section includes some filtering and data aggregation.
-It also sets file paths, shiny port numbers, and plot and map aestetics and themes.
-2. <strong>User Interface (UI)</strong>: This section specifies the layout and look of the webpage that users see when they interact with the shiny.
-The html elements for inputs and ouputs are defined here.
-(Their behavior is defined later in the server section).
-3. <strong>Server</strong>: This section is where the backend behavior of the app is defined.
-It also includes a lot of the aesthetic settings for r objects such as maps, plots, and tables.
-This is where <em>almost</em> all the reactive and interactive programing behavior is defined.

-The `App.R` file executes/loads serveral external files including
+1. The app is separated into modules stored in the R/modules folder.
+The modules are further divided into folders for each page of the app.

-1. HTML, CSS, and javascript files stored in the `www/` folder
+2. The app also executes/loads HTML, CSS, and javascript files stored in the `www/` folder.

-2. R scripts that define functions and pre process data stored in the `r_scripts` folder
+2. R scripts that define functions for tasks such as pre-processing the data are stored in the `r_scripts` folder.

+3. Python scripts for scraping the data are stored in the `python` folder.